swoosh/phoenix_swoosh/README.md

 if you are using a provider that `Swoosh` talks to via their HTTP API.

-Or [`:gen_smtp`](https://hex.pm/packages/gen_smtp) if you are working with a provider that only work through SMTP.
+Or [`:gen_smtp`](https://hex.pm/packages/gen_smtp) if you are working with a provider that only works through SMTP.

 See `Swoosh` for more details.